Inside: Here are 8 super fun, super spooky Halloween activities for kids and grandkids. Buckle up and enjoy—you’re in for the ride of your life!

 - Place on racks to cool

-We made both my chocolate cookie recipe and the Lil’ Luna recipe because we wanted some of the cookies to be “black” for Halloween and the others to be different Halloween colors of orange, purple and green.
+We made both recipes because we wanted some of the cookies to be “black” for Halloween and the others to be different Halloween colors of orange, purple, and green.

-A word of warning—the colored dough is very sticky and was difficult for my grandkids to work with, so, I formed the cookies the size of a walnut and put them in the freezer which made them easier to work with.
+A word of warning—the colored dough is very sticky and was difficult for my grandkids to work with, so, I rolled the cookies into the size of a walnut and put them in the freezer for about 1 hour before baking them

-When you take them out of the oven, quickly put them on a counter and have the kids/grandkids put several edible eyeballs on each cookie while they are still hot.
+After they bake, quickly put them on a counter and have the kids/grandkids put several edible eyeballs on each cookie while they are still hot so the eyes stick.

-Several months ago, I saw a similar craft like this, but it required carving a “stamp” from a square marshmallow.
-Thankfully, I found these amazing marshmallows at Walmart—one is a ghost and one a pumpkin and eliminates the tedious task of carving a stamp on a marshmallow!
+I found these amazing marshmallows at Walmart—one is a ghost and one a pumpkin, and eliminates the tedious task of carving a stamp on a marshmallow!

 And—be sure and have a bowl of marshmallows for eating nearby!

-- One package each of ghost marshmallow and pumpkin marshmallows (Walmart)
+- One package each of ghost marshmallows and pumpkin marshmallows (Walmart)

 - Paintbrushes